lukeify/notes/PiHole on UnifiOS 3.md

     apt download systemd-container libnss-mymachines debootstrap arch-test
     ```

-    Because we've installed the unifios-utilities `on-boot-script`, this means `0-setup-system.sh` itself will be started on boot.
+    Because we've installed the unifios-utilities `on-boot-script` previously, this means `0-setup-system.sh` itself will be started on boot.

 ### Part 6.
 PiHole configuration

 1. Spawn a shell into your container.

     ```shell
     machinectl shell pihole
     ```

-2. Within our container, we will now install PiHole programmatically, by following the prompts from the PiHole installer.
+2. Within our container, we will now install PiHole procedurally, by following the prompts from the PiHole installer.

     ```shell
     apt -y install curl
     curl -sSL https://install.pi-hole.net | PIHOLE_SKIP_OS_CHECK=true bash
     ```

-    You must use `PIHOLE_SKIP_OS_CHECK=true` do PiHole can be installed on Debian `unstable`.
+    You must use `PIHOLE_SKIP_OS_CHECK=true` so PiHole can be installed on Debian `unstable`.
-    We can now run `apt clean` to delete the package cache and shrink the container size.
+    We can now run `apt clean` to delete the package cache and shrink the container's size.

 3. Select "Continue" when the install indicates a static IP is needed.

 4. Select "Cloudflare" as our custom upstream DNS provider.

 5. As we will be using PiHole's teleport functionality to import a previous PiHole configuration, select "No" to including blocklists on install.

 6. Select "Yes" to install the admin web interface.

 7. Select "Yes" to install the default web server that PiHole uses (`lighthttpd`).

 8. Select "Yes" to enabling query logging, and on the next page to determine how verbose query logging should be, select "Show everything".

-9. PiHole's installation will now be complete.
+9. PiHole's installation will now be complete!
     You should now set a password, or configure PiHole to use your previous password if you're migrating from a previous PiHole installation.
-Run the [following command][6], and then follow the prompts to set a password:
+    Run the [PiHole password command][9], and then follow the prompts to set a password:

         ```shell
         # -a flag indicates "admin"
         # -p flag indicates "password"
         pihole -a -p
         ```

-10. PiHole's web admin interface should now be accessible at [pi.hole/admin][7]—login using the password you set in the previous step.
+10. PiHole's web admin interface should now be accessible at [pi.hole/admin][10]—login using the password you set in the previous step.

 11. If you plan on using a fresh install of PiHole, you can skip this step.
     Otherwise, if you plan to use PiHole's teleporter functionality to import a previous configuration, do that now.
     In the PiHole admin interface, navigate to _Settings_ → _Teleporter_, and restore your backed up `.tar.gz` file, choosing to restore whatever configuration options you'd like.

 12. Under _Settings_ → _DNS_, if it isn't already ticked, select "Permit all origins".
     This allows requests originating from more than a single hop away (such as your LAN clients).

 13.